reportportal/docs/src/md/src/GettingStarted/Integrations.md

 If you need to edit Jira Server integration authorization parameters, please perform actions:

-1. Login as ADMIN
+1. Log in as ADMIN

 2. Go to Administrative > Plugins

-3. Click on JIRA plugin pannel
+3. Click on JIRA plugin panel

 4. Click on a tab with existing integration